gmcln-rct/Brazil-unit-converter/README.md

 ## Brazil recipe measurement converter

-Convert Brazilian recipe units of measurement to U.S. and metric units.
-This web app helps cooks convert units of measurement in Brazilian recipes to that of other countries.

-Currently multi-lingual (Portuguese) not enabled.
-Only English.
+Though there are similarities with both U.S. and European units, the units of measurement used in Brazil are different, causing confusion when trying to convert recipes.

+This app aims to address that problem by enabling users to convert between Brazilian recipe measurements and U.S. / metric units of volume.
+(Other measurements to be added in the future.)

+The user can toggle between English and Portuguese text.

 Now get cooking!